fanzyflani/parsniptheory/README.txt

 Windows users: Run "parsniptheory-windows-i386.exe".

+Linux users: Run "./parsniptheory-linux.sh".
+Alternatively, if you just so happen to have all the right libs installed, you can try running "./parsniptheory-linux-i386".
+LET ME KNOW IF THIS IS MISSING ANY LIBRARIES!
+(They're from a version of Debian.)

 FreeBSD users: You can work this one out.
-You'll want SDL installed, though.

-Linux users: Sorry, haven't got that toolchain sorted out yet!
-Run the Windows version in wine. run.sh will do that step for you.
+Alternatively, you can try emulation.

 Mac OS X users: I have no plans for a native port to this platform.
 If you want there to be a port, I'll need you to test, and also help me set up a cross-compiler.
 Otherwise, use Wine.